Build a Dashboard in Google Analytics To Track Reveal Data

 - Press the +New Segment button.

 - Add a name to your Segment (we'll use Target Tech here).

 - Under the Advanced section in the navigation bar, click on Conditions.

-- Click Add Content and select Company Tech.
+- Click the Add Content button and select Company Tech.

 In this example, we've named our Segment Target Tech and have set the conditions to allow us to segment incoming Reveal data for companies that use a specific tech.